sammyshows/cv-services/README.md

 ## Overview
 This repository contains the microservices architecture for a platform designed to analyze codebases and generate interactive documentation.
 The platform is built using Docker to facilitate a microservices architecture, allowing each component to be scaled and maintained independently.

+## Installation and Setup
+1. Build and run the docker images
+    ```bash
+      docker-compose up --build
+    ```
+2. Stream aggregated logs from all containers
+    ```
+      docker-compose logs -f
+    ```
+Once the containers are running, navigating to http://localhost:3003 should respond with 'Code Analyzer API is running...'

 ## Services
 - **Auth**: Handles authentication and user management.
 - **Documentation**: Manages and serves dynamically generated documentation from code analysis data.